Department of Health (Philippines): History

-Senator Loren Legarda, chair of the Senate committee on finance said that the proposed ₱3.35-trillion national budget for 2017 will provide healthcare assistance to all Filipinos, said an additional ₱3 billion was allocated to the Philippine Health Insurance Corporation (PhilHealth) to ensure coverage for all Filipinos.
+Senator Loren Legarda, chair of the Senate committee on finance said that the proposed ₱3.35-trillion national budget for 2017 will provide healthcare assistance to all Filipinos, and an additional ₱3 billion was allocated to the Philippine Health Insurance Corporation (PhilHealth) to ensure coverage for all Filipinos.
 “The Department of Health (DOH) said there are some eight million Filipinos still not covered by PhilHealth.
 It is our duty, in serving the public, to extend basic healthcare protection to all our people.
 That is why we pushed for the augmentation of the PhilHealth’s budget so that in 2017, we achieve universal healthcare coverage,” she said.

-Legarda said universal healthcare coverage means that any non-member of PhilHealth will automatically be made a member upon availment of healthcare service in a public hospital.
+Legarda said universal healthcare coverage means that any non-member of PhilHealth will automatically be made a member upon availing of healthcare services in a public hospital.

-Philippine government response to the COVID-19 pandemic (2020-2022)
+Philippine government response to the COVID-19 pandemic

-In early January 2020, the Philippines has confirmed the case of Novel coronavirus disease.
-However, in March, the Philippines went to national lockdowns, citing the beginning of stay-at-home orders, mask mandate, and with social distancing, while it was relatively successful in containing the virus.
-In February 2021, COVID-19 vaccines has reached the Philippines and began to the administrated.
+In early January 2020, the Philippines confirmed its first case of Novel coronavirus disease.
+Two months later, the Philippines implemented national lockdowns, mask mandate, and social distancing.
+In February 2021, COVID-19 vaccines reached the Philippines and began to be administered.

-The Department of Health was criticized after in a 2021 study saying that the Philippines was 2nd to the last in the world in terms by how effective the Philippine government did response to the pandemic.
+The Department of Health was criticized in a 2021 study saying that the Philippines was 2nd to the last in the world in terms by how effective the Philippine government did respond to the pandemic.
 It was heavily criticized by DOH Secretary Francisco Duque III.

-On 11 February 2022, COVID-19 response has officially ended in the Philippines that the country will likely becoming the transition from pandemic to the endemic phase until now.